 That depends on your hormone imbalance and the treatment chosen.
 When bioidentical hormones are used, some symptoms resolve in days.
 Achieving complete hormone balance and resolution of hormone-related symptoms generally takes time.
 Usually, the more informed and committed you are, the quicker you will see results.

 Do hormones cause breast cancer?

 Currently every 50-year-old woman has about a 2.8% chance of developing breast cancer by age 60.
 This translates to an absolute risk of 2.8 breast cancer cases out of 100 women.
 When evaluating information regarding hormone use and breast cancer risk it’s imperative to determine what type of hormone is being discussed – such as synthetic estrogen, progestins, or methyl-testosterone versus bioidentical hormones – and what mode of delivery is used – such as oral, pellet, or vaginal.
 In addition, how many years a woman uses the hormone is important.
-For detailed information regarding estrogen, progesterone, and testosterone supplementation with regard to breast cancer, as well as risk factors for breast cancer, please see “Hormones & Breast Cancer” on the Resources page.
+For detailed information regarding estrogen, progesterone, and testosterone supplementation with regard to breast cancer, as well as risk factors for breast cancer, please read Dr. Retzler's “Hormones & Breast Cancer” handout.

 Does testosterone cause prostate cancer?